madprops/blog/mouse.md

 ![](https://i.imgur.com/h6aEPZp.jpg)

-I use a Roccat Kova for various reasons:
+I use the Roccat Kova for various reasons:

 1) There's a program for linux to customize it.
 Although it won't work with the new Kova.